WHOLE WHEAT BROWNIES

 METHOD

-• Fill a saucepan with water and bring to a boil.
+- Fill a saucepan with water and bring to a simmer.
 The saucepan should be filled with just the right amount of water so that when you place the bowl in the water, the water should not overflow.

-• Crack the eggs into the mixture and beat them really well until combined.
-The mixing can be done with the whisk, and no need to use the cake mixer.
+- Crack the eggs into the mixture and beat them really well until combined.
+The mixing can be done with a whisk; there is no need to use the cake mixer. - If the batter is too hot, it will curdle and and the oil will seperate when eggs are added.

 NOTES